DarkDevil-1/Discord.js-v12-Phoenix-BOT/README.md

 [index.js]
 This is the main file of my Bot where all codes are present

+[mongo.js]
+I coded this file for connecting mongo to my bot

 [package.json]
 Here all my npm pacakages i installed are visible